wodby/docs/2.0/docs/apps/services.md

 Here you can configure resources for a service.
 You can specify CPU and memory requests and limits.
 CPU request and limits specified in _milicores_ where 1000 milicores equal to 1 CPU core.
 Memory requests and limits specified in _mebibytes_ where 1024 mebibytes equal to 1 GB.

 Please note that resources request affects the deployment of the app service.
 For example, if your kubernetes cluster does not have enough resources to deploy an app service's pod with a requested amount of CPU or memory, the pod will be in a pending state until the resources become available.
 If your cluster has horizontal autoscaling enabled, it will scale up number of nodes to meet the demand.

+### Replicas

+Serverless app services can be easily scaled with the number of replicas.
+Some stateful services support scalability with extra replicas.

 ### Links